briancullinan2/apparentli/README.md

  - fix template variables for colors

- - make advanced scene builder more advanced by automatically arranging graphs based on description, i.e. grid, all on one row, two rows, etc
+ - make advanced scene builder more advanced by automatically arranging graphs based on description, i.e. grid, all on one row, two rows, list of graphs, etc

  - make expr available with an editable query box